MusicPlayerDaemon/mpc/doc/index.rst

 :command:`mixrampdelay [<seconds>]` - Gets and sets the current amount of extra delay added to the value computed from the MixRamp tags.
-(A negative value disables overlapping with MixRamp tagqs and restores the previous value of crossfade).
+(A negative value disables overlapping with MixRamp tags and restores the previous value of crossfade).

 :command:`next` - Starts playing next song on queue.